 He’s especially excited to initiate a new treatment for bile duct cancers—photodynamic therapy (PDT).
 PDT uses a laser or other light source combined with a light-sensitive drug to target and destroy cancer cells.
 Currently, PDT is used to treat esophageal cancers.
 Dr. Yoder says that the treatment may soon be an option for bile duct cancer patients at Southwestern.
 He also performs over 1,000 endoscopy and colonoscopy procedures yearly.

-Dr. Yoder is board certified by the American Board of Internal Medicine and the American Association of Physician Specialists in gastroenterology.
-He is a member of American College of Physicians and the American Association of Physician Specialists.
+Board certified by the American Board of Internal Medicine and the American Association of Physician Specialists in gastroenterology, Dr. Yoder is also a member of American College of Physicians and the American Association of Physician Specialists.

 Dr. Yoder earned an osteopathic medical degree from Kansas City University of Medicine and Biosciences, College of Osteopathic Medicine.
 He then completed a residency in internal medicine at Veterans Hospital (which is affiliated with Ohio State University), in Dayton, Ohio.
 In addition, he completed a fellowship in gastroenterology at the University of Colorado Medical Center in Denver.